 FuboTV’s live streaming package has more than 100 channels, including some sports options, such as Fox Sports 1, Fox Sports 2, Fox Soccer and beIN Sports.
 FuboTV claims to offer more than 30,000 sporting events per year, with the majority of them being soccer.

 It requires a paid subscription, starting at $55.99 per month for 90 channels and going up to $59.99 per month for 110 channels.
 You can watch it on mobile, tablet, streaming devices and SmartTVs.
-To make your FubuTV subscription more worthwhile, though, you can also watch events from the NFL, MLB, NHL and NBA (also see our guide on how to watch NBA games online).
+To make your FubuTV subscription more worthwhile, though, you can also watch events from the NFL, MLB, NHL and NBA (also see our guides on how to watch NBA games online and how to stream NHL games).
 Plus, there’s a free trial available.

 Like Hulu, though, FuboTV is only available in the U.S., so you’re going to need to get a U.S. IP address if you’re out of the country.

 DirecTV is another service you can use to live stream the Bundesliga.
 Its streaming package starts at $59.99 per month, but that’s just for the basic setup.